kittleik/HaskellHacks/README.md

 # HaskellHacks

-Type "./hello" to use the 'hello' binary to print "Hello world".
+Type "ghc -o hello hello_world.hs" to compile hello_world.hs to a binary that can be run by typing "hello".
+It prints "Hello world".